Back-testing your trading ideas

 ApplyStop( stopTypeLoss, stopModePoint, 2 * ATR( 10 ), True );

-The function above will place the stop 2 times 10 day ATR below entry price.
+The function above will place the stop 2 times the 10-day ATR below the entry price.

-As ATR changes from trade to trade - this will result in dynamic, volatility based stop level.
-Please note that 3rd parameter of ApplyStop function (the amount) is sampled at the trade entry and held troughout the trade.
-So in the example above it uses ATR(10) value from the date of the entry.
-Further changes of ATR do not affect the stop level.
+As ATR changes from trade to trade, this will result in a dynamic, volatility-based stop level.
+Please note that the 3rd parameter of the ApplyStop function (the amount) is sampled at the trade entry and held throughout the trade.
+So, in the example above, it uses the ATR(10) value from the date of the entry.
+Further changes in ATR do not affect the stop level.

-See complete APPLYSTOP function documentation for more details.
+See the complete APPLYSTOP function documentation for more details.

 Coding your own custom stop types

-ApplyStop function is intended to cover most "popular" kinds of stops.
-You can however code your own kind of stops and exits using looping code.
-For example the following re-implements profit target stop and shows how to refer to the trade entry price in your formulas:
+The ApplyStop function is intended to cover most "popular" kinds of stops.
+You can, however, code your own kinds of stops and exits using looping code.
+For example, the following re-implements a profit target stop and shows how to refer to the trade entry price in your formulas:

 /* a sample low-level implementation of Profit-target stop in AFL: */